andreafioraldi/store-interval-tree/README.md

 # store-interval-tree

-A balanced interval-tree in Rust with associated values in the nodes.
+A balanced unbounded interval-tree in Rust with associated values in the nodes.

 Based on [rudac](https://crates.io/crates/rudac) and [bio](https://crates.io/crates/bio).